NikiforovAll/nikiforovall.github.io/_posts/2026-02-28-building-rag-with-dotnet-ai-building-blocks.md

 tags: [dotnet, aspire, microsoft-extensions-ai, rag, qdrant, ollama]
 published: true
 shortinfo: "How to build a provider-agnostic RAG system in .NET using Microsoft.Extensions.AI, VectorData, and Aspire for orchestration, testing, and evaluation."
+description: "How to build a provider-agnostic RAG system in .NET using Microsoft.Extensions.AI, VectorData, and Aspire for orchestration, testing, and evaluation."
 fullview: false
 comments: true
 related: true